not-fl3/macroquad-website/content/articles/logs.md

 ## With embedded logging implementation

-If the main target platform is wasm - there are not much of a choice, just sapp_console_log. miniquad can provide its own logging macroses, very similar to log-rs ones.
+If the main target platform is wasm - there are not much of a choice, just sapp_console_log. miniquad can provide its own logging macros, very similar to log-rs ones.
 Each logging call will be redirected into appropriate console.*() call on wasm and just into eprintln!() on desktop.

 To use this, enable miniquad "log-impl" feature in Cargo.toml: